steveliu22/CS3200_final/README.md

 - description: a brief description of what the video is about
 - likes : the number of users that have liked this video
 - dislikes : the number of users that have disliked this video
-- length : the length of this video
+- length : the length of this video in minutes
 - public : whether or not the video is public
 - category : the general category that this video falls under